Good Ground Foodscapes is much more than a business venture - it's an essential endeavor.

 Hi, I'm Joseph.
 Thanks for stopping by.

-Before moving on I would like to thank Carl Warner for his inspiring foodscape artwork & images seen throughout this site.
+Before moving on I would like to thank Carl Warner for his creatively inspiring foodscape artwork & images seen throughout this site.

 God has enabled us to have authority over nature, however with this authority comes our responsibility to rule/steward well.
 After all, nature and its resources (as well as its by-products) are necessary to survive and thrive.
 A healthy flourishing world is a need, not a want.
 Properly valuing & caring for God's creation (nature) certainly demonstrates love for God and people.

 So this led to more seeking & learning from God, nature, and people that are proficient in healthy gardening & farming practices, agrosystems (agroforestry & agroecology), land & ecosystem restoration/regeneration, homesteading, and holistic wellness (whole person wellbeing).
-This includes biology/microbiology, soil science/fertility, horticulture, arboriculture, composting, irrigation, naturopathic medicine, nutrition, diet, and other elements of wellness.
+This includes biology/microbiology, soil science/fertility, horticulture, arboriculture, composting, irrigation, naturopathic medicine, nutrition, diet, biophilia, and other elements of wellbeing.
 Some notable food growing systems & land practices are: organic, sustainable, ecological, biological/biodiverse, regenerative, no-till, and permaculture.
 Although these coined terms/concepts are fairly new, their methods have been successfully implemented by our ancestors all over the world for thousands of years.

 At the same time I've been developing agroecosystems where I reside, as well as collaborating with others (landscapers, gardeners, farmers, neighbors).
 Some initiatives include: creating nutrient-rich living soil, compost, vermicompost, teas/extracts, foliar sprays; irrigating with harvested rainwater & high-quality filtered water; growing many various types of fruit trees (from seed) as well as edible, medicinal & ornamental plants; creating wildlife deterrents; pruning, planting, transplanting, harvesting, amending, mulching, weeding, cleaning, organizing, designing, fixing, experimenting, observing, learning, failing, succeeding.